DSDmark/BouncingBallSimulation/README.md

 ## Purpose

 > Moving the element in a random direction is the basic concept behind programmatic mathematics.
 Where the different rules and conditions are.
-This is a simple web Application that's show you how things are work in real life projects.
+This is a simple web Application that's show you how things are work in mathematical way.

 ---